inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_usage_plan.md

 : **Field**: `api_stages[0].throttle`

 `throttle`
-: A map containing method level throttling information for the API stage in a usage plan.
+: The overall request rate (average requests per second) and burst capacity.
+A map containing method level throttling information for the API stage in a usage plan.

 : **Field**: `throttle`